 The section of the Gorge Path between the Hemlock Path intersection and the A. Murray Young Trail intersection is closed until rehabilitation work is completed.
 The closure will be in effect Mondays through Fridays only, from 7 am to 4 pm.

-Forty-five miles (72 km) of rustic carriage roads, the gift of philanthropist John D. Rockefeller Jr. and family, weaver around the mountains and valleys of Acadia National Park.
+Forty-five miles (72 km) of rustic carriage roads, the gift of philanthropist John D. Rockefeller Jr. and family, weave around the mountains and valleys of Acadia National Park.
 Most of those roads are available for horseback travel either on a carriage ride with Wildwood Stables or on a horse of your own.